MrRogueKnight/Dev3Pack-Lisk-Solidity-Bootcamp-2025/homework/week1-article-blockchain.md

 ## 📘 Introduction

-Blockchain is one of the most revolutionary technologies of the 21st century, powering innovations like Bitcoin, Ethereum, NFTs, and the entire Web3 movement.
+Blockchain is reshaping digital trust and ownership, enabling innovations like Bitcoin, Ethereum, and Web3.
 But what exactly is a blockchain, and why is it so important?
 This article breaks down blockchain in simple terms, with visuals, analogies, and practical examples for absolute beginners.

 > **TL;DR:** Blockchain = digital trust, transparency, and ownership.
 Let’s make it fun!